osoner/countly-documentation/faq/technical.md

 ##How do I debug api.js when requesting servername/i URL?

 You can use a module like [node-inspector](https://github.com/node-inspector/node-inspector) if you want to go into detail.

+##How do you calculate online users?

+Online users are unique users that we received a begin_session for and has an ongoing session extended by session_duration and/or event requests.
+We consider the user as offline as soon as we receive an end_session request for him or 60 seconds passed since last request received.

 ##How can I test my new translations and where do I put my files?
 Under countly/frontend/express/public/localization there are three folders;